The Censeo Digital platform is used to assess mental health related symptoms and concerns and identify possible mental health conditions.

 Where do we store or send your personal data?

-- Google Cloud Platform: Our Platform is hosted on the secure cloud storage providers Google Cloud Platform.
+- Amazon Web Services: Our Platform is hosted on the secure cloud storage providers Amazon web services.
 Your data is fully secure and encrypted.
 This information is only processed in a way which does not identify anyone.
-We do not allow or instruct Google Cloud to make any attempts to find out the identities of those using the Censeo Digital platform.
+We do not allow or instruct AWS to make any attempts to find out the identities of those using the Censeo Digital platform.

-(b) Your information may be transferred outside the European Economic Area (EEA), for example due to storage on the Google Cloud Platform.
+3. Your information may be transferred outside the European Economic Area (EEA), for example, due to storage on Amazon Web Services.
 Whenever we transfer your personal data out of the EEA, we ensure a similar degree of protection is afforded to it as in the EEA by putting in place appropriate safeguards.

 Disclosure of your personal data/who we share your data with